-I’m on a few e-mail mailing lists, and I’ve noticed that Mail, in OS X 10.8, has been doing something odd.
+I’m on a few email mailing lists, and I’ve noticed that Mail, in OS X 10.8, has been doing something odd.
 Generally, if you have multiple e-mail accounts, when you reply to a message, your reply uses the same account the message was sent to.
-But I’ve been finding that Mail does not correctly choose the account, and have seen a number of messages bouncing because the selected account is not a member of the mailing lists.
+But I’ve been finding that Mail does not correctly choose the account if messages are filtered into folders; messages bounce because the selected account is not a member of the mailing lists.

 There is a setting in Mail’s Composing preferences where you choose which account to use for new messages, but this shouldn’t affect replies.

-So, it looks like you may need to check twice for every single e-mail you send, if you have multiple accounts, and if it’s important to send or not send certain messages with certain accounts.
+So, if you filter emails into folders, and have multiple accounts, you need to check every single e-mail you send as a reply from any of those messages.
 You can do this by looking at the From popup menu when you’re sending or replying to an e-mail.
 But this is a very serious annoyance, and I hope this gets fixed.